dwhall/minisvd2nim/README.md

 ## The clever bits you don't see

-The tricks I used to create small code is done by the output of the templates.
+The tricks I used to create small code is done by the output of the templates and macros.
 So you will never see that code.
 However, I've approximated it here to help fellow programmers understand what is going on under the hood.